Skip to content

 2. Join ALTERNATOR_WIFI (your custom password, or alternator123).
 If your device prompts about no internet, choose Use Without Internet.
 If a sign-in / setup sheet appears, you can dismiss it.

-What to expect: the full dashboard and full alternator control, but no Cloud Features (no history, leaderboards, fleet stats, weather, or remote updates) — there's no internet on the hotspot.
+What to expect: the full dashboard and full alternator control, but no Cloud Features (no history, leaderboards, fleet stats, weather, or remote updates) — there's no internet behind the regulator's own hotspot.

 iOS app, Client mode

-Recommended app setup: regulator on your boat WiFi.
+Recommended app setup: regulator on your boat WiFi or your phone's hotspot.

 1. Set the regulator up in a browser first (above) and confirm the dashboard loads at http://alternator.local.

-2. Put your phone on the boat WiFi.
+2. Put your phone on the boat WiFi, or turn on your Personal Hotspot (the regulator joins it).

 3. Open the Xengineering Regulator app.
-On first launch, iOS asks for Local Network permission — tap Allow (without it, the app can't find alternator.local).
+On first launch, iOS asks for Local Network permission — tap Allow (without it, the app can't find the regulator by name or by scanning a hotspot).

 What to expect: the same dashboard, but snappier, and the app finds the regulator automatically — no address to type.
+Over a phone hotspot it also re-finds the regulator on its own if the address changes.
 All Cloud Features available.

-Fallback only — no boat WiFi.
+Fallback only — no boat network.
 Cloud Features are unavailable in this mode.

 1. Make sure the hotspot wire is connected (see Override wires).